wxtiles/wxtilesjs/docs/TilesApi.md

 <a name="getTile"></a>
 # **getTile**
-> File getTile(ownerId, layerId, instanceId, time, level, zCoord, xCoord, yCoord, extension)
+> File getTile(ownerId, layerId, instanceId, time, level, z, x, y2, extension)

 A tiled map image, for use by map clients capable of consuming PNG map images in OGC TMS coordinate notation.